 A question worth answering directly: the proposed new constitution was written by the founders of this movement before the convention ever meets.
 Does that make this a rigged process?

 No — and here is why.
 The proposed constitution has no binding power over the convention whatsoever.
-It is published not as a blueprint the convention is expected to adopt, but as a concrete illustration of what is possible.
-Most people find it easier to critique a specific proposal than to imagine a new system from nothing.
-The document gives citizens something tangible to react to — to agree with, disagree with, and improve upon — so that town hall input is substantive rather than a rehearsal of existing talking points.
-The convention starts from the town hall collection, not from the founders’ document.
-The proposed constitution is one reference among many that delegates may consult; it carries no special authority.
+It is published not as a blueprint the convention is expected to adopt, but as a concrete example of what is possible.
+Most people find it easier to react to a specific proposal than to imagine a completely new system from nothing.
+The document gives citizens something real to respond to — to agree with, push back on, and improve — so that town hall input is focused and meaningful rather than vague.
+The convention starts from the town hall collection, not from the founders' document.
+The proposed constitution is one reference among many that delegates may consult.
+It has no special authority.

 The convention’s job is to establish the foundation of the new government.
 Drawing on the town hall collection as its primary mandate, it determines:

-The provisions in Part I (Principles of Government) and Part II (Power of the People) — including the Revocation Vote system — are the foundational protections that make the rest of the process trustworthy.
-It is important to be honest about a real limitation here: there is no procedural rule that can legally bind a constitutional convention in advance.
+The provisions in Part I (Principles of Government) and Part II (Power of the People) — including the Revocation Vote system — are the core protections that make the rest of the process trustworthy.
+It is important to be honest about a real limitation here: no rule can legally force a constitutional convention to do anything in advance.
 A convention, once assembled, sets its own rules.
-The 1787 convention was itself called to revise the Articles of Confederation and instead produced an entirely new document.
+The 1787 convention was itself called only to fix the Articles of Confederation — and instead produced an entirely new document.

-What constrains the convention against stripping these protections is a combination of three forces.
-First, every platform-aligned delegate signed a contract with the Platform Accountability Corporation before selection, committing to support the transition plan — including its foundational accountability provisions — or face steep financial penalties under existing contract law.
-Delegates who did not sign are publicly identified; their presence and votes are on the record and visible to every ratifying state legislature.
-Second, the town hall collection and the full public record give every citizen a clear benchmark: if the convention produces a document that removes these protections, the departure from the public record is visible and documented before ratification begins.
+Three things hold the convention back from removing these protections.
+First, every delegate who aligned with this platform signed a contract with the Platform Accountability Corporation before being selected, committing to support the transition plan — including its core accountability protections — or face steep financial penalties under existing contract law.
+Delegates who did not sign are publicly identified; their presence and votes are on the record and visible to every state legislature that will vote on ratification.
+Second, the town hall collection and the full public record give every citizen a clear measuring stick: if the convention produces a document that removes these protections, that gap from what people said they wanted is visible and documented before ratification begins.
 Third, ratification still requires 38 state legislatures.
-A document that stripped accountability protections would face a fundamentally different — and far harder — ratification fight than one that honored them.
+A document that threw out accountability protections would face a much harder ratification fight than one that honored them.

 Ratification: